HoverBaum/guest-writer/articles/2018-09-27-securing-choo.markdown

 ![](create-app.png)

 Come up with a name, something simple lie "choo test" will do here.
 Then select "Single Page Web Application" fro the "application type" and hit create.
-Next head over to your applications settings and make sure to note down the *Cleint ID* and *Domain* for your application (we are going to need those in a moment.
+Next head over to your applications settings and make sure to note down the *Client ID* and *Domain* for your application (we are going to need those in a moment.

-You also need to setup an Allowed Callback URL: `https://localhost:8080/dashboard´.
+You also need to set up an Allowed Callback URL: `https://localhost:8080/dashboard´.
 Simply add it on a blank line in your applications settings "Allowed Callback URLs" section.
-Apart from that you can use the default settings, just make sure to save your changes at the bottom of the page.
+Apart from that, you can use the default settings, just make sure to save your changes at the bottom of the page.

 ### Configuring Auth0 on Choo

-Now we are setup with an application in Auth0 we are ready to incorporate this into our Choo App.
-Luckily we are already fireing some actions when users hit the relevant buttons in our application for login and logout.
+Now we are set up with an application in Auth0 we are ready to incorporate this into our Choo App.
+Luckily we are already firing some actions when users hit the relevant buttons in our application for login and log out.

-To connect Auth0 with our Store we first need to initialize a WebAuth instanze in our `stores/auth.js` after installing it using `npm i --save auth0-js`.
+To connect Auth0 with our Store we first need to initialize a WebAuth instance in our `stores/auth.js` after installing it using `npm i --save auth0-js`.

 ```javascript
 const auth0 = require('auth0-js')